 · A healing of the fragmentation within us which then allows for a more unified mind/psyche/soul

 Dreams are created when we surrender to sleep each night.
-It is then that the ego or waking part of our mind switches off and the subliminal-ego wakes and rather than look outward for learning and experience, the subliminal-ego looks inward for learning and experience from our dreams.
-But what is the purpose of these highly personalised stories?
+It is then that the ego or waking part of our mind switches off and the dream-ego wakes and rather than look outward for learning and experience, the dream-ego looks inward to the Self for learning and experience.
+But what is the purpose of these personalised dreams?
 The Transcendent Self, the centre of our mind/psyche, produces dreams as a natural process which describes what is going on in our inner world according to who we are as unique human beings and what we are experiencing in the outer world.
 If we commit to the work of understanding dream symbolism which is its own unique language, and we work with our dreams regularly as a form of spiritual practice, we can achieve a greater understanding and connection with the Self.
 From that connection, a greater sense of who we are and our purpose for being here can be achieved.
 The union of ego and Self creates more harmony within us, and this in turn can lead to an authentic spiritual awakening.

 Working with our dreams as a form of spiritual practice has a long tradition spanning over many cultures and religions.
 But the spiritual practice of working with our dreams has largely disappeared from the modern world.
 In part this is because of we have moved to a more materialistic view of life and also because modern psychology which does not acknowledge the existence of a deeper, Transcendent Self, dismisses the value of dreams as a gateway towards spiritual awakening and conscious evolution.

 Jungian Psychology acknowledges the existence of a deeper Self and places great importance in dreams.
-That is why Jungian Dream Interpretation is the foundation of my work as a dream analyst and interpreter.
-Dream meanings are often challenging to discover, but whenever we are able to reveal a dream’s true meaning, we close the gap between ego-consciousness and the transcendent-consciousness of the Self, the source of our dreams.
+That is why Jungian Dream Interpretation is the foundation of my work as a Dream Interpreter & Guide.
+Whenever we are able to reveal a dream’s true meaning, we close the gap between ego-consciousness and the transcendent-consciousness of the Self, the source of our dreams.
 In a very real way, dreams are a direct communication with our spiritual Self.
 This is why I strongly recommend working with your dreams regularly as part of your spiritual practice.

 So what does dreamwork look like as a spiritual practice?
 Like most spiritual practices, there is much to learn and I gradually explain this with the people I work with over multiple sessions.
 But here I will explain a great place to start with dreamwork and as simple as this practice is, it will very likely have an immediate and noticeable effect on your relationship with the Self and your future dreams.